parrt/msds621/README.md

 # Administrivia

+**HONORLOCK**.
+All tests use **HonorLock** via Canvas and have strict time limits.
+You will be unable to do anything other than take the test; no access to the Internet etc.  A proctor will monitor you during exams to ensure you do not communicate with anyone else during the test.
+Generally speaking, HonorLock will record all your web, computer, and personal activities (e.g., looking at your phone) during the quiz.
+It will flag suspicious behavior for my review and will save the recordings for 6 months if I need to go back and check it.

+Please see the [How to use" page for students](https://honorlock.kb.help/-students-starting-exam/how-to-use-honorlock-student/).
+Either I or another instructor will launch a practice quiz on Canvas during the first week of class to ensure everything is set up properly.

+* Google Chrome and a webcam are required.
+At the beginning of the quiz, you will be able to add the Chrome extension for Honorlock, then follow the instructions to share your screen and record your quiz.
+* You might be asked to change settings on your computer while doing this.
+You can change the setting and come back to the quiz.
+This change should only be expected once.
+* If you are showing us the side view of your face we don’t know if you’ve got an earbud in your other ear.
+This is not allowed.
+* Make sure you are facing into the camera as Honorlock will shut down the system and force you to restart.
+* Make sure that you are not looking down and to the right as if you are looking at notes or using your phone.
+Honorlock will flag this as cheating.
+* You must not start and stop your browser; Honorlock will flag this is cheating.
+* You must not use other applications or visit non-Canvas-quiz URLs during the exam unless the exam indicates this is permitted.
+* Do not have your phone visible as the proctor will stop the quiz

+Side notes:

+* Start the quiz with a single Chrome window and single tab in that window.
+* When the "share screen button" is grey, you can still click it and it will work.
+* HonorLock flags activities other than the allowed ones: for example when you are accessing a website other than canvas or looking at your phone.
+I will evaluate these cases and make a judgment myself.
+I will reach out to you when necessary.
+If you have followed the guidelines, you don’t need to worry.
+* If you have an honorlock software issue during the test, you must take a screen picture with your phone or ipad and notify me immediately via private slack to timestamp the situation with the picture and reason why you cannot proceed.
+Please contact tech support on the screen to resolve (they are very quick).
+I will check the Honorlock recording and timestamp of your pictures to grade.
+* [Privacy statement from HonorLock](https://honorlock.com/student-privacy-statement/) just in case you are worried about privacy.
+Since access to Honorlock is very limited, and you are expected to only work on the quiz during the proctoring time, the data that Honorlock records is very limited too.
+The data storage and sharing agreement don’t have a higher risk than your regular school actives (Zoom, email, Canvas, ...).

 **ACADEMIC HONESTY.** You must abide by the copyright laws of the United States and academic honesty policies of USF.
 You may not copy code from other current or previous students.
 All suspicious activity will be investigated and, if warranted, passed to the Dean of Sciences for action.
 Copying answers or code from other students or sources during a quiz, exam, or for a project is a violation of the university’s honor code and will be treated as such.
 Plagiarism consists of copying material from any source and passing off that material as your own original work.
 Plagiarism is plagiarism: it does not matter if the source being copied is on the Internet, from a book or textbook, or from quizzes or problem sets written up by other students.
 Giving code or showing code to another student is also considered a violation.

 The golden rule: **You must never represent another person’s work as your own.**